michaelwagstaff/RocketSim/README.md

 - Make backend DB interaction work
 - Create a trajectory line the curves round the Earth
-- Use Google's OAuth service for authentication
+- Use google's backend API
 - Improve the physics simulation accuracy